BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 There are guitar players who think that playing with protective hand gloves are really inconvenient.
 They prefer the reusable rubber finger gloves which are a good alternative.
 It is also much smaller than hand gloves.
-These reusable rubber finger gloves are durable.
+These reusable finger gloves are durable.
 They are made of the highly specialized compound that is durable and rugged enough to withstand continuous usage.
 Wearing this reusable rubber, you gain a better grip on the frets.
 It also helps you avoid finger slippage, and its use is ideal for those with sweaty hands.

 These gloves can increase your finger dexterity considering that they are too thin to get in the way of your guitar playing.
 These gloves, however, do not require you to cover each of your five fingers with gloves.
 Nope!
 You simply must choose the finger that you would like to protect.
 Moreover, these gloves are trimmable to make it perfectly fit your finger.
 This gives you enough flexibility and versatility in optimizing the use of these finger gloves.

-These reusable rubber finger gloves are ingenious products that could help you lessen the painful feeling while playing the guitar.
+These reusable finger gloves are ingenious products that could help you lessen the painful feeling while playing the guitar.
 They are also great for avoiding the onset of callous on the fingertips.

 2) Silicone Guitar Fingertip Protectors

 They come in various sizes; hence, you will surely have no problem finding one which fits your finger sizes and hands.
-Usually, these fingertip protectors come in three pieces per size, permitting you to cover three fingers in a single instance readily.
+Usually, these fingertip guards come in three pieces per size, permitting you to cover three fingers in a single instance readily.
 This product is long-lasting.

 When used, they do not preclude you from moving your fingers easily.
 The thumb guard likewise is not thick but is just good enough to protect your thumb.
 These fingertip protectors also have embossing on their surface to prevent skidding.
 Moreover, when using these protectors, your hand is ably protected from scratches caused by the pick.
 Honestly, I would like to say that, this kind of silicon finger protectors are more suitable for the beginner guitar players.